Nettas/f5-agility-labs-xc/docs/class5/module1/lab2.rst

 Lab 2 - Create a Virtual Kubernetes Cluster
 -------------------------------------------

-F5 Distributed Cloud App Stack is a SaaS-based offering to deploy, secure, and operate a fleet of applications across the distributed infrastructure in multi-cloud or edge environments.
-It can scale to a large number of clusters and locations with centralized orchestration, observability, and operations to reduce the complexity of managing a fleet of distributed clusters.

 In this lab, we will learn the following:

 •  Access the **Distributed Apps** service in the F5 Distributed Cloud console